 Here are 4 things you can do today to integrate social media for your brand today…

 Thing 1: Map out your customer journey from a sales and marketing perspective, and highlight major touch-points in that journey.
 This might be the first time someone visits your website or enters your store for example.

 Thing 2: Look for gaps in that journey where social media can make an impact.
 Is there a common drop off point in between someone considering a purchase before deciding not to?
 Perhaps an email or a well-placed social post could help them progress to the next stage.

 Thing 3: Bring your marketing and your sales teams together regularly, there are almost certainly skills and insights that they can share with each other.
-If your sales team are on the front line then they’ll likely have a better insight on the customer’s needs and behaviours.
+If your sales team is on the front line then they’ll likely have a better insight on the customer’s needs and behaviors.
 This could influence what content your creative content you produce to help push customers through that sales journey.